maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ## Setting up Mapbox Metrics

 By default, Mapbox GL sends anonymized location and usage data to Mapbox whenever the host app causes it to be gathered.
-You should add a setting to your app’s entry in Settings that allows the user to opt out of Mapbox Metrics.
-[An example implementation of this setting](https://github.com/mapbox/mapbox-gl-native/tree/master/ios/app/Settings.bundle) is available as of the iOS demo app.
+As part of the Mapbox Terms of Service, your app will need to provide it's users a way to individually Opt Out of this data gathering.
+This can be done either by appending a control in the app's entry in the Settings app, or by integrating it in the app's own UI.
+An [example implementation of this for the app's entry in the Settings app](https://github.com/mapbox/mapbox-gl-native/tree/master/ios/app/Settings.bundle) is available as of the iOS demo app.

-You can pause and resume Mapbox Metrics as needed, by calling `-[MGLMapboxEvents pauseMetricsCollection]` in your `-[AppDelegate applicationDidEnterBackground:]` and `-[MGLMapboxEvents resumeMetricsCollection]` in your `-[AppDelegate applicationWillEnterForeground:]`.
-Typically, an app pauses Mapbox Metrics when:

-1. The app goes to the background
-2. While already in the background, the app stops listening for location updates via any `CLLocationManager` instance it may have
+Mapbox Metrics is fairly self contained and other than the Opt Out setting described above the only other time a developer would possibly need to interact with it is when `UIBackgroundMode`'s `location` is enabled, the app is in the background, and the app stops listening for location updates via any `CLLocationManager` instances it may have.
+Generally speaking, if the app itself isn't listening for location updates from iOS while in the background then Mapbox Metrics shouldn't be either.

-and resumes when:

-1. While in the background, the app begins to listen for location updates from a `CLLocationManager`
-2. The app comes to the foreground after calling `-[MGLMapboxEvents pauseMetricsCollection]`
+This can be done by calling `-[MGLMapboxEvents pauseMetricsCollection]` when the app's number of  `CLLocationManager` instances listening for UIBackgroundMode's location updates becomes zero and then restarted when the app itself first starts listening for UIBackground's location updates via any `CLLocationManager` instance by then calling `-[MGLMapboxEvents resumeMetricsCollection]`.